matheusmtta/Quantum-Computing/README.md

 ## Programming with Quantum Gates

 While Classical Computers works with simple boolean operators like *NOT, NAND, XOR, AND, OR*, Quantum Computers works with Quantum Gates, which mathematically speaking are unitary operators.

 [More information](https://github.com/matheusmtta/Quantum-Computing/blob/master/Introduction.ipynb)
 or [Download](https://github.com/matheusmtta/Quantum-Computing/blob/master/quantum_computing_intro.ipynb) this notebook.

+# About this repository

+This repository is focused into give some knowledge about Quantum Computing and Quantum Information Theory, from basic Linear Algebra and Complex Arithmetic to understanding of Quantum Algorithms, Quatum Criptography Protocols and Quantum Information Theory, where we'll discuss some aspects o Quantum Information Behavior on graphs using Quantum Walks and Algebraic Combinatorics concepts.